Lukuky/ABRA-Flexi-addons-widget/README.md

 ## License

-This project is licensed under the [MIT License](./LICENSE).
-Refer to the [third-party notice](./thirdPartyNotice.json) for information about the licenses of the packages used.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+Third-party libraries used in this project are licensed under their respective licenses.
+See the `thirdPartyNotice.json` file for more information.

 ## Technology Stack